alejandroliu/proxy-munger/README.md

 If using `socket i/o`, you may need to enable that extension, either by installing it or enabling it through `php.ini`.

-Documentation is generated using PhpDoc.
-Use:

-    yum install php-pear-PhpDocumentor

 ## TODO